KrishnaswamyLab/LM-Dispersion/Readme.md

     ```

 ## Pre-training experiments
-We used Primus to perform the pre-training.
-See this repository.
+We used Torch Titan to perform the pre-training.
+See [this repository](https://github.com/xingzhis/torchtitan).

 ## Dependencies